MicrosoftDocs/bot-docs/articles/includes/quickstart/dotnet/add-templates.md

 #### [VS Code / CLI](#tab/vscode+cli)

 .NET Core Templates will help you to quickly build new conversational AI bots using Bot Framework v4.
-As of May 2020, these templates and the code they generate require .NET Core 3.1.
+As of May 2020, these templates and the code they generate require .NET Core 3.1 or later.

 To install the Bot Framework templates: